 Brake cables are also very important, if you see that the wear and tear are too much then you need to replace them, either fix them or replace them.
 If you go with the option to fix them then make sure that you have a buddy with you.
 They can hold the caliper with you while you tighten and adjust the brakes!

+Tips 5.
 Fix Flats If There Are Any!

 Checking for flat tires before you go out is also very necessary, you don’t want to have a flat tire when you are out on the road, which would cause a lot of unnecessary problems.
-When you find a flat tire, it is very easy to fix them, you just need to be careful.
+When you find a flat tire, it is very easy to fix it, you just need to be careful.
 Different types of tires require different methods for repairing:

 - Tubeless Tires: Use Plugkit for a temporary fix